floatinghotpot/casino-server/README.md

 - [x] Cross-platform: powered by node.js, easy to deploy on various platforms.
 - [x] Scalable: using Redis as message bus and data storage.
 - [x] Open architecture: with Redis as the message bus, easy to interact and extend.
-- [x] Cluster: using node.js cluster, sticky session, and socket.io-redis.
+- [x] Cluster: using PM2, sticky session, and socket.io-redis.
 - [x] WebSocket protocol: come with javascript client API and web-based demo.
 - [x] Event logger for server events and user actions.